ldw200012/YOLOV5_DuckieBot/README.md

 1. Linux environment
 2. Image group for your own dataset

-# I. Introduction to YOLOv5

-# II.
-Introduction to ROS
+# I. Introduction to ROS

 ### A. How to install ROS Noetic
 1. You can take a look at the ROS Wiki page to follow <a href="http://wiki.ros.org/noetic/Installation/Ubuntu">instructions to ROS Noetic installation</a>.